2019 Spring Bluebird Festival

 Cost to Attend: General admission is FREE!
 Lunch, plus admission to the Keynote Program is $15, Keynote Program only $5, Nest Box Workshop $25

-Registration: Required for attendance at the Keynote Program, lunch and/or nest box building workshop.
-For all other festival activities - not required.
-See below for how to register.
+Cost to attend: There is a cost to attend the Keynote Program, lunch and/or nest box building workshop.
+For all other festival activities there is no cost.

 6:00 PM - Welcome dinner at Blue Water, 5180 Northland Dr SE, Grand Rapids.
 Their website is www.thegilmorecollection.com/bluewater Have a good time with fellow bluebirders before the big day.
-Not hosted.
-If you plan to attend, please let us know you will be coming by sending an email to .
-Include your name, telephone number and number attending.
+NOTE: All reservations for the Friday night dinner have been filled.

 9:00-10:00 AM – Registration, Meet and Greet, Coffee or tea - Talk to old friends, meet new Bluebirders, have coffee or tea.
 Visit the Michigan Bluebird Society Bluebird Expo including exhibitors, kids' activities and informational displays.
 The Michigan Bluebird Society (MBS) Store will be there and open all day.